Andrew Herxheimer: Career, 1949–2016

 After graduating in 1949, national service and junior hospital jobs Herxheimer lectured at St Thomas's Hospital from 1953 to 1958, from 1959 to 1976 at London Hospital and the Charing Cross and Westminster Hospital Medical College.
 From 1966 to 1973 he served on the British National Formulary Committee and was extraordinary professor of clinical pharmacology in Groningen, the Netherlands, from 1968 to 1977.

 In 1991 he retired from consulting at the Charing Cross.

-He became a consultant for the Cochrane Centre in Oxford, which Iain Chalmers had founded in 1993 and asked Herxheimers help to establish the Cochrane Collaboration.
-Herxheimer argued "to take more seriously the adverse effects of drugs and other treatments".
+He became a consultant for the Cochrane Centre in Oxford, which Iain Chalmers had founded in 1993, asking for Herxheimer's help to establish the Cochrane Collaboration.
+Herxheimer argued for the Collaboration "to take more seriously the adverse effects of drugs and other treatments".

 He was a member of a team that created "readable leaflets in medicine packs", the Medicine Labelling Group which existed from 1998 to 2009.

 He published peer reviewed articles up until his death.

 Herxheimer served as an expert witness for both patients, including prisoners whom he visited into his 80s, and to Parliament.
 He was a patient advocate and consumer advocate when detailing "how the drugs industry oversold the beneficial effects of its products while downplaying the harms" to the parliamentary select committee on health.